 Brand ambassadors are first and foremost customer advocates.
 Most ambassadors on your team already know and love your brand.
 They have bought your products before and will continue to do so.

-While it's true that many ambassadors receive free products from the brand they work with to promote on their socials, it won't stop them from continuing to purchase from you when their product runs out.
+While it's true that many ambassadors receive free products from the brand they work with to promote on their socials, it won't stop them from continuing to purchase from you when they need a restock.

 Some brands provide ambassadors with a lifetime discount which encourages ambassadors to continue to support and buy from the brand.

 Brand ambassadors tend to purchase from the brand they work with at a more frequent rate to keep their content fresh.